-The following information is being provided for the 2020 Outdoor Dining Season in Nashua which begins May 18th and continues through November 15, 2020.
+The following information is being provided for the 2020 – 2021 Winter Outdoor Dining Season in Nashua which begins November 19, 2020.

 Due to COVID-19, the process, rules and regulations have been adjusted to reflect New Hampshire’s protocols and guidance.
 Nashua’s local rules and regulation have been adjusted as well.